OlanrewajuHammed/LITA_Class_Documentation/README.md

 ```
 =VLOOKUP(Database!$E21,'Simple Salary Structure'!$B$8:$I$16,2,FALSE)
 ```

+### Exploratory Data Analysis(EDA)
+When delving into the analysis phase of EDA, we adopt a structured method to comprehend and extract insights from the data to address questions like:
+1. Overall sales trend
+2. Top selling product by specific region or market
+3. Monthly sales pattern
+4. Percentage of revenue generated from specific product by region

 ### Report and Dashboard
 This aspect summarizes our data, enabling us to to communicate the results of data analysis in a structured format using the pivot table, and display key performance indicators and metrics in a dynamic, interactive format using charts, graphs.